Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 In `mirrored_view`, we can only use **data parallelism**.
 When we call the job function, we need divide the data in average according to amount of the devices and put the data after dividing into `list`.
 Every element in `list` is the data to send to **each device**.

 The return value type of job function is `oneflow.typing.ListNumpy`.
-Every element in  `list`is corresponding to the results of each device.
+Every element in  `list` is corresponding to the results of each device.

 **Combined all **elements in the `list` can make a complete BATCH.

 ### Code Example
-In the following code, we use `mirrored_strategy` with two devices to train.
+In the following code, we use `mirrored_view` with two devices to train.

 Complete Code: [mirrored_strategy.py](../code/extended_topics/mirrored_strategy.py)